What to do see and drink in Portugal

 • Affordability: Compared to other European destinations, Portugal is quite affordable.
 Meals and wine top the list.
 Dinner for two with a bottle of wine can be less than what you’d pay for one person in other countries.

-• Wine: So much variety in wine, and all very reasonably priced.
-The wines all showcase the local regions, and do not try to mimic big, internationally recognized regions or styles.
+• Wine: So much variety in wine, and all are very reasonably priced.
+The wines all showcase the local regions and do not try to mimic big, internationally recognized regions or styles.
 In Portugal, the wine represents Portugal.
 With more than 250 winegrape varieties, there is much to taste and enjoy.
 Combine this with the affordability mentioned above...very few bottles over $10, and none of my friends paid more than about $16.

 • Lisbon: The capital city is beautiful and cosmopolitan, with plenty to see and do.
 Easy to navigate on foot or by tram, Lisbon is a must-see city.
 Each of my friends said Lisbon reminded them of San Francisco on a smaller scale, right down to the Ponte 25 de Abril; the near identical twin to the Golden Gate Bridge.
 If you like San Francisco, you’ll love Lisbon!

-Book a 1-Day Wine Estate Tour in Lisbon25-de-abril-bridge-architecture-bridge-290141
+Book now a Day Tour in Lisbon

 Where To Go, When To Go:

-As luck would have it, the combination of friends provided me an overview of the whole country and nearly the whole year.
-John and Irene were there from mid-May to early-June, They drove by car from Seville, Spain, and first visited the wine regions of the north; Douro, Porto, Dão and Vinho Verde.
+As luck would have it, the combination of friends provided me with an overview of the whole country and nearly the whole year.
+John and Irene were there from mid-May to early June, They drove by car from Seville, Spain, and first visited the wine regions of the north; Douro, Porto, Dão and Vinho Verde.
 They enjoyed the great springtime; not too hot, and not too crowded.
 Eager to experience the Portuguese wine regions to the fullest, John and Irene were surprised by the proximity from one to the next; less than an hour’s drive.
 Being wine bloggers, they were impressed by the quality and variety of wines.
-During their 10 days in Portugal, they tasted at least 50 different varieties of grape.
+During their 10 days in Portugal, they tasted at least 50 different varieties of grapes.
 All the wines were true to the grape with little use of oak, allowing the wine itself to shine.
 Their time in Porto was a favorite, with more than 100 port houses available to visit.

-After spending a few days in the north, John and Irene drove south to Lisbon where they enjoyed more great weather, and the charm of this beautiful city.
-The history and the sights were enchanting, including monuments and statues, the hill-top Lisbon castle with it’s nearly 360 degree view of the city, and the colorful Alfama district with its brightly painted buildings.
+After spending a few days in the north, John and Irene drove south to Lisbon where they enjoyed more great weather and the charm of this beautiful city.
+The history and the sights were enchanting, including monuments and statues, the hill-top Lisbon castle with its nearly 360-degree view of the city, and the colorful Alfama district with its brightly painted buildings.

 Lisboa - Miradouro

 Edward arrived in Lisbon in late September and was in Portugal until early October.
 He said the days were still warm, and the nights cool, but at no time did he need to unpack his sweater.
-Edward relied on public transportation to get around, travelling south from Lisbon to Lagos on the southern coast, and then east along the coast to Albufeira, before venturing into Spain, only to return to Lisbon.
+Edward relied on public transportation to get around, traveling south from Lisbon to Lagos on the southern coast, and then east along the coast to Albufeira, before venturing into Spain, only to return to Lisbon.
 Edward was looking for a beach resort experience, and he found exactly that!
 He was able to relax on the beaches, read a book, take a charter boat excursion to see the cliffs, and enjoy ample amounts of fresh seafood.
 He described several restaurants in which he could pick his fish from the tank, and have it grilled to order.

 fish-727969_1280-3